Determination of Majorana type-phases from the time evolution of lepton numbers: Time evolution of lepton number and Majorana type-phases

-For our notation the initial state $\sigma$ denotes the neutrino with a definite flavor i.e., $\sigma=e,\mu,\tau$ and the momentum $\bq$.
-The energy of the mass states we define as $E_{i,j}(\bq)=\sqrt{\bq^2+m_{i,j}^2}$.
 To extract the Majorana type-phases we are interested in the third term of Eq.(\ref{eq:lepton_M}) that depends on the PMNS combination of $\Re(U^\ast_{\alpha i} U^\ast_{\sigma i} U^{}_{\alpha j} U^{}_{\sigma j})$.
 To isolate the third term, consider that the first two terms can be completely determined from neutrino oscillation and neutrino mass experiments.
-This means we can subtract those terms from the Majorana expectation value to isolate the third term.
-We define the quantity $L^Q_\alpha(t)$ which denotes the sum of the first and the second term of Eq.(\ref{eq:lepton_M}),
+This means we can subtract those two terms from the Majorana expectation value to isolate the third term.
+We define a new quantity $L^Q_\alpha(t)$ which denotes the sum of the first and the second term of Eq.(\ref{eq:lepton_M}),